esmevane/service-kit/README.md

 - [x] A protocol buffer implementation with [prost][] that can be leveraged in any of the clients.
 - [x] Installable out of the box with [service-manager][].
 - [x] Lightweight storage with [sqlx][].

+### Nice to haves

+(This is a checklist / todo list until I've fully set these all up.)

 - [ ] A durable memory cache and lightweight message queue with [rusqlite][].
 - [ ] Premade container definitions, optimized for size and memory footprint.
 - [ ] CI / CD workflows ready to help you proof and ship your code.